 Coming of Age program for the UU Church of Palo Alto

-The Mirror Project consists of two sessions spent making mirrors.
+The Mirror Project consists of two sessions spent painting/collaging mirrors.
 The main question we’re answering in this project is: “Who am I?”
 So that’s what this mirror is to be.
-When you look into it, you see yourself surrounded by … ? what?
-So if you look into a mirror and see your face, what would you like to see around your face?
-What would you put on a mirror frame to show who you are?
+When you look into it, you see yourself surrounded by … what?
+In other words, when you look into a mirror and see your face, what would you like to see around your face?
+What would you put on your mirror frame to show who you are?

 - acrylic paints

 - Liquitex Slow-dri Blending Medium (keeps paint from drying too fast)

 - Liquitex Matte Medium (used to extend and add depth to paint)